 When we tell this story year after year, we tend to imagine that the Maccabees found the beautiful gold Menorah of the Temple in its place, and they simply added the pure oil to it.

 Yet, this would be truly remarkable.
 The Syrians had control of the Temple for a long stretch of time and they surely would have plundered all the valuable items within it.
 It would have been very unlikely for them to have left an impressive gold candelabrum in its place.

 A midrash suggests that when the Maccabees entered the Temple, they indeed did not find the Menorah there.
 It had already been stolen by the enemies of the Jews.
-So the Maccabees improvised by putting together a make-shift Menorah made of swords.
-The midrash surmises that the swords had been left behind by the Syrian soldiers who fled in haste during their defeat.
+So the Maccabees improvised by putting together a make-shift Menorah made of spears.
+The midrash (Pesikta Rabbati 2:1) surmises that the spears had been left behind by the Syrian soldiers who fled in haste during their defeat.

-So the Menorah of the original Hanukkah was made of the swords of our enemies!
+So the Menorah of the original Hanukkah was made of the spears of our enemies!

 This midrash is teaching a profound lesson.
 The very weapons with which our enemies sought to destroy us—those very weapons were used to spread the light of Judaism!
 The Maccabees were demonstrating that their victory was not merely successful in a military sense.
 Rather, it was also—and pre-eminently—a spiritual victory.
 The enemy’s spears were transformed into branches of the Menorah, bringing light into the Temple, restoring worship of the One true God.

 The Haftarah that we read on Shabbat Hanukkah includes the famous words of the prophet Zechariah: “Not by might nor by power, but by My spirit said the Lord of hosts” (Zechariah 4:6).